EnesCeee/ThreadsTutorials/README.md

 6. Review the code to understand the implementation.<br>
 7. Run the project, and you should see the application in action.<br>

-To send messages to the world, log in with the following account:
-* Username: LordVoldemort
-* Password: AvadaKedavra123

 Note: DEV and PROD environments are <strong>NOT OPERATIONAL</strong> on Fridays from 00:00 - 01:00 GMT due to server maintenance.